Amin394T/No-Framework-Experiment/README.md

 };
 ```

-After URL request or history navigation (when previous or forward buttons are pressed), the application reads the URL parameters and sets the states accordingly, the states are updated directly, setters were not used, this is because many states might be present in the URL, each has a "render()" function in its setter, so to avoid issues they were updated using the getter and "render()" was called afterwards.
+At history navigation (when previous or forward buttons are pressed), the application reads the URL parameters and sets the states accordingly, the states are updated directly, setters were not used, this is because many states might be present in the URL, each has a "render()" function in its setter, so to avoid issues they were updated using the getter and "render()" was called afterwards.

 ```js
 const render = async () => {